cxh1996108/MATH590-02/README.md

 # MATH590-02
 ## Duke University Math590-02 Algorithmic Trading Spring 2021

+## Update

+- Add most of the code.
+- Kalman_Filter.ipynb and test.ipynb are not available due to no spare research node.
+Might be updated in the furue.
+- We are not able to download Jupyter Notebook from QuantConnect.

 ## My Notes

 - https://shimo.im/docs/3djPY86w8rPXwrVJ/ 「Math 590-02 Algorithmic Trading」, you can open Shimo App after copying the url or small program